bio-miga/MiGA-Docker/aws/miga-aws-setup.md

 ```
 ssh -i .ssh/<key pair> ubuntu@<ip address>
 ```
-Answer the prompt with "Yes" to connect.
+Answer the prompt with "yes" to connect.

 12. Get the name of the storage volume.
 Enter the following into the session terminal.
 The lines beginning with # need not be entered.
 They are comments explaining the purpose of the following line.
 You may copy and paste the lines into the terminal all at once.